leigh-j/container_pull/README.md

 Requirements
 ===========

-It requires ansible 2.7 and podman, with any environment variables for outbound proxy already set.
+It requires ansible 2.7 and docker, with any environment variables for outbound proxy already set.

 Container storage should also be configured to handle the volume, 100G would be sufficient.